RoxvilleRooster/easy-chair/_posts/2020-02-17-dtoa-chases.md

 title: Daring Tales of Adventure Chases
 ---

-## Chases
+## Chases in the Daring Tales of Adventure series

 There are at least three chases per *Daring Tales of Adventure* scenario; the *Daring Tales* chases used different rules from those specified in the *Savage Worlds Deluxe Explorers' Edition* rules and they are also markedly different from the
 *Savage Worlds Adventure Edition* chase rules.

-Wiggy wrote some excellent set piece chase actin scenes.
+Wiggy wrote some excellent set piece chase action scenes.
 If you can use these chases with minimal change, I suggest doing so.
 Some minor changes are needed.
 For example, if the chase calls for an Agility trait roll to maneuver, you will most likely want to call for the Athletics skill.

 There will be cases where you may want to use a Quick Encounter to handle a chase scene.
 For example, you may want to keep the pace of the game going and move on to the next scene before the session ends.